3D examples in Bruker format (courtesy of the University of Florence)

 Prof. Mario Piccioli (CERM, University of Florence) has generously provided an assorted set of 3D spectra of a metalloprotein (the reduced form of copper, zinc superoxide dismutase from Salmonella enterica).
 They are listed at the bottom of this page.
 The NMR resonances have been almost completely assigned and deposited at the BMRB archive.
 Other authors are: Beatriz Jimenez, Mirko Mori, Andrea Battistoni and Marco Sette.
 I want to thank them all for the very nice spectra.
 Please note that they are not responsible for this web site and for the way the files have been packaged.

-You have the opportunity to learn and process these 3D data sets with the program of your choice.
-(Assuming you are already expert in 2D processing with the same program!).
-The original, unprocessed, Bruker data sets are furnished.
-Processing parameters (in the iNMR format) are also included as separate “plist.inmr” files.
-It means that, if you open the spectra with iNMR, it will automatically process them.
+You have the opportunity to learn and process these 3D data sets with iNMR.
+The data files have been stripped down, but the “ser” files are intact, so you can open them with other programs like NMRPipe.
+If you open the spectra with iNMR, it will automatically process them.
 The given processing parameters are merely indicative.
 They don't come from the cited owners and authors.
-This is work in progress and better parameters can be enclosed in future.
-The present parameters can be completely wrong.
+This is work in progress and better parameters can be enclosed in future..
 If you are curious about which processing iNMR performs on each spectrum, select the command “Edit/Copy.../Processing”, then paste into an empty page (or into the spectrum).
 The list of performed actions will appear.
 You are free to reload the FID (command: “File/Reload”) and apply the processing of your choice.

 The purpose of this site is also to demonstrate the 3D capabilities of iNMR and iNMR reader.
 Both programs can be freely downloaded.
 The processing parameters I am proposing for these five experiments can be used for different spectra acquired with the same pulse sequences.
-Weighting functions and other FT options are the default choices provided by iNMR 2.4.
+Weighting functions and other FT options are the default choices provided by iNMR 3.3.8.
 Scales are referenced according to the “O1” parameter found into the Bruker files.
-Other treatments are: digital water suppression and polynomial base-line corrections (performed along all dimensions and all lines; the order of the polynomial is 2 along the direct dimension, zero along the indirect ones).
+Other treatments are: digital water suppression and NON-polynomial base-line corrections (performed along the direct dimension only).
 In all the examples provided, iNMR over-estimates the baseline to subtract and therefore leaves negative traces.
-They are trivially hidden (the negative contour levels are not shown), but you may choose to show them.
-Alternatively, you can either skip the baseline correction or perform a further processing with the console command "noneg()" which cancels all the negative elements of a matrix.
+Sometimes the negative peaks are hidden (the negative contour levels are not shown), but you may choose to show them.
+Alternatively, you can perform a further processing with the console command "noneg()" which cancels all the negative elements of a matrix.

 To select the planes for observation, go to the last panel of the Scale dialog (Cmd-G).
 The f1-f3 are the most informative planes.
 To swap the x and y axes there is a shortcut that bypasses the dialog: press T (uppercase) on the keyboard.
 The keys r and t (lowercase) let you move across the slices of the 3D cube.